vuongxuongminh/go_router_plus/README.md

 }
 ```

-We have two screen, one for guest (login screen) and one for
+In example above, we have two screen, one for guest (login screen) and one for
 user (home screen).
 When user is **NOT** logged in he/she will be redirect
 to login screen otherwise he/she will redirect to home screen, to handling
 this scenario, we need to add `AuthRedirector` with the setting bellow: